“Here, we see her fierce and fearless engagement with the world around her, carried out with consummate skill and singular vision”

 “I absolutely love this exhibition”

 “A powerful response to the last half-century from a fiercely feminist perspective”

-Paula Rego: Obedience and Defiance is a survey of the Portuguese artist’s work that brings politics to the fore.
+Paula Rego: Obedience and Defiance was a survey of the Portuguese artist’s work that brought politics to the fore.

-This major exhibition is the first ever retrospective of Paula Rego’s work to be held in Scotland.
+This major exhibition was the first ever retrospective of Paula Rego’s work to be held in Scotland.
 Rego is one of the most important artists living in Britain today.
 Born in Lisbon in 1935, she is celebrated for her intense and courageous paintings, drawings and prints.
-The exhibition spans over 50 years of her international career, from the 1960s to the 2010s.
-It features more than 80 works, lent from public and private collections.
+The exhibition spanned over 50 years of her international career, from the 1960s to the 2010s.
+It featured more than 80 works, lent from public and private collections.
 Rego is admired for her courageous exploration of moral challenges to humanity, such as political tyranny, gender discrimination, abortion, female genital mutilation and the death of civilians in war.
-Other works in the exhibition begin with her Portuguese roots and lived experiences, or respond to current affairs and stories from literature, cinema, folklore, mythology and art history.
-The exhibition is curated by independent curator Catherine Lampert.
+Other works in the exhibition began with her Portuguese roots and lived experiences, or respond to current affairs and stories from literature, cinema, folklore, mythology and art history.
+The exhibition was curated by independent curator Catherine Lampert.

 “I always want to turn things on their heads, to upset the established order”

 Find out more about Paula Rego in this extensive interview she gave to The Scotsman in 2019.

 The exhibition organised by MK Gallery, Milton Keynes with the National Galleries of Scotland, Edinburgh and the Irish Museum of Modern Art, Dublin.

 Obedience and Defiance has captured the imagainations of our visitors and sparked comment and debate.
 Here's just some of the comments they have shared with us on social media and in our visitor books.

 "Love the different mediums.
 Paula Rego is a brave woman.
 She speaks for female minorities and people with the same political belief.
 Some of her works are hauntingly beautiful."